zzw890827/aws-dva-questions/Set02/README.md

     - [ ] A. Store the database credentials in the environment variables of the Lambda function.
 Deploy the Lambda function with the new credentials every 30 days.
     - [ ] B. Store the database credentials in AWS Secrets Manager.
 Configure a 30-day rotation schedule for the credentials.
     - [ ] C. Store the database credentials in AWS Systems Manager Parameter Store secure strings.
 Configure a 30-day schedule for the secure strings.
-    - [ ] D. Store the database credentials in an Amaz
+    - [ ] D. Store the database credentials in an Amazon S3 bucket that uses server-side encryption with customer-provided encryption keys (SSE-C).
+Configure a 30-day key rotation schedule for the customer key.

     <details>
        <summary>Answer</summary>